juanelas/node-browser-skel/README.md

   - It has also some automatically added badges (see the top of this file), that you can remove if desired.

 - `npm run lint`.
 Uses the `ts-standard` linter to fix all the project files.
 If uncomfortable, change the linter for the one of your liking.
-- `npm run mocha -- <glob>`.
+- `npm run mocha-ts:node -- <glob>`.
 Runs Node.js mocha for the selected tests (use glob pattern).
 Add `--watch` before the glob to start mocha in watch mode.
+- `npm run mocha-ts:browser -- <glob>`.
+Runs mocha in a browser (using puppeteer) for the selected tests (use glob pattern).
+Add `headless` before the glob to start mocha in a browser but without opening a windows (results will be shown in the node's console).
+This is useful for just running tests (no debugging).
 - `npm test`.
 Runs all the unit tests (`src/**/*.spec.ts` and `test/**/*.ts`) in both Node.js and browser (using puppeteer).
 - `npm run test:browser`.
 Runs all the unit tests (`src/**/*.spec.ts` and `test/**/*.ts`) in a browser (using puppeteer).
 Until the browser window is closed, you can debug the tests.
 - `npm run test:browser-headless`.
 Runs all the unit tests (`src/**/*.spec.ts` and `test/**/*.ts`) in a browser (using puppeteer) but without opening a windows (results will be shown in the node's console).
 This is useful for just running tests (no debugging).